-The Reform Act further introduces a new type of governance structure, a company with an audit committee, anticipating that the new structure will make it easier for Japanese companies to select a monitoring model involving outside directors.
+The Reform Act of 2015 further introduced another type of governance structure, a company with an audit committee, anticipating that this structure makes it easier for Japanese companies to select a monitoring model involving outside directors.
 A reduction of costs for selecting the monitoring model is achieved by decreasing the number of outsiders.
 A company with an audit committee is not required to possess a nominating committee or compensation committee.
 The audit committee must have more than three directors as members, and the majority of them must be outside directors.